zzjjjiang/python-starter/Intro/readme.md

   ]
 ```

-The function sorts `personList` by age (asc) and prints it to the console.
+The function sorts `peopleList` by age (asc) and prints it to the console.

 Example output:
 ```